DEVELOPERS

 See the versioned embed working live

 This preview uses the production-stable versioned widget file.
-The widget renders the public verification response for the demo GAFAIG registry record and does not compute trust in the browser.
+The widget renders the public verification response for the demo GAFAIG certification surface.
+Trust is not computed in the browser; it is projected from GAFAIG’s public verification infrastructure.

 Live widget